Killing of Marvin Gaye: Background

 For the next six months, the two men struggled to keep their distance from one another.
 During one quarrel at the house, the elder Gay called police to have his son leave the property.
 After staying with one of his sisters, however, Gaye returned to the property, stating to a friend of his, "After all, I have just one father.
 I want to make peace with him."
 Jeanne Gay later told David Ritz that her father had told her if Marvin ever touched him, he'd "kill him".

-On Christmas Day 1983, Gaye gave his father a Smith & Wesson .38 Special pistol so that he could protect himself from intruders.
-Friends and family members contended that the younger Marvin was often suicidal and paranoid, and by now was afraid of leaving his room and spoke of little besides suicide and death.
+On Christmas Day 1983, Gaye gave his father a Smith & Wesson .38 Special so that he could protect himself from intruders.
+Friends and family members contended that the younger Gaye was often suicidal and paranoid, and by now was afraid of leaving his room and spoke of little besides suicide and death.
 Gaye sometimes wore three overcoats and put his shoes on the wrong feet.
 Four days before his death, according to his sister Jeanne, Gaye had tried to kill himself by jumping out of a speeding sports car, but suffered only minor bruises.
 Jeanne contended that "there was no doubt Marvin wanted to die" and that he "couldn't take any more."